 The COVID-19 pandemic has revealed policymaking biases that have ignored poor and marginalized communities, argues Ford school professor Shobita Parthasarathy.
-In a paper, Innovation Policy, Structural Inequality, and COVID-19, published in the Winter 2020 edition of Democratic Theory, she says the U.S. approach to innovation -- research research funding and patent policies and programs -- have attended to the needs of society’s most privileged members.
-That has led to limited understanding of health disparities and how to address them, and hampered access to essential technologies due to both lack of coordination and high cost.
+In a paper, Innovation Policy, Structural Inequality, and COVID-19, published in the Winter 2020 edition of Democratic Theory, she says the U.S. approach to innovation — research funding and patent policies and programs — have attended to the needs of society’s most privileged members.
+That has led to a limited understanding of health disparities and how to address them, and hampered access to essential technologies due to both lack of coordination and high cost.

 “Fair and equal treatment of vulnerable citizens requires sensitive and dedicated policies that attend explicitly to the fact that the benefits of innovation do not simply trickle down,” she writes.

 Parthasarathy has been examining the effects of innovation policies in the U.S., UK, Singapore and South Korea as a part of a year-long study funded by the National Science Foundation.
 This paper focuses on the United States, but many aspects of U.S. research and development policy have been adopted around the world.